Parent Resources

 While Advanced Placement and Dual Credit can both earn your student college credit, there are major differences between the two:

-- In an AP class, students must focus on passing a single national exam at the conclusion of the course.
-IF the student does not receive a high enough grade on that test, the student does not receive college credit.
-Additionally, instructors of AP classes are not required to have any special qualifications to teach an AP class.
+• In an AP class, students focus on passing a single national exam at the conclusion of the course.
+IF the student does not receive a high enough grade on that test, the student may not receive college credit.

-- In a dual credit class, credit is awarded for the successful completion of all coursework instead of relying upon a grade on a single standardized exam.
-Instructors of dual credit courses for MSU must meet the same requirements demanded of all faculty at MSU.
+• In a dual credit class, credit is awarded for the successful completion of all coursework instead of relying upon a grade on a single standardized exam.